• Join the Club!

 Notes

-Nutritional values are approximate and are based on 1/8 of the recipe.
-Refrigerate leftovers promptly and use within 4 days.
+Nutritional values are approximate and based on ⅛ of the recipe.

 Nutrition